devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 **What is LTS?**

-1. It is a product lifecycle management policy in which a stable release of computer software is maintained for a longer period of time than the standard edition.
+1. It is a product lifecycle management policy in which a stable release of computer software is maintained for a longer period than the standard edition.
 2. The term is typically reserved for open-source software.

-## Installation steps for Ubuntu Server 18.04.5
+## Installation steps for Ubuntu Server 18.04

-I decided to install the Ubuntu Server 18.04.5 because my system was not able to support the Desktop Image.
+I decided to install the Ubuntu Server 18.04 because my system was not able to support the Desktop Image.

-In the VM box I selected the VM <Jenkins-infra> to insatll the server. click on `Start`
+In the VM box, I selected the VM <Jenkins-infra> to install the server.
+Click on `Start`

 ![](Images/2020-08-18_22-06.png)